We’ve had the odd query from other New Zealanders asking, “how much gold does the Reserve Bank of New Zealand (RBNZ) actually have?”.

 How Does New Zealand Compare to the Leading Gold Holding Nations?

-The below chart shows the gold reserves of 20 largest gold holding countries worldwide as of the October 2019 (in metric tons).
-The smallest – Belgium – has 227.4 tons of gold.
+The below chart shows the gold reserves of 20 largest gold holding countries worldwide as of June 2023 (in metric tons).
+The smallest – Poland – has 277 tons of gold.

 Further confirmation of New Zealand’s total gold reserves comes from the World Gold Council.
 They periodically take information compiled by the IMF to create a ranking of gold deposits of countries.